She learned to walk 5 times before turning 18

 Read more from Hi!
 I'm Jethro

-May 24, 2025 Hi Reader, We know you've been eagerly awaiting information on the next awards program from the American Consortium for Excellence in Equity.
+July 05, 2025 Hi Reader, We know you've been eagerly awaiting information on the next awards program from the American Consortium for Excellence in Equity.
 Over the past three years, the Excellence in Equity Awards have recognized over 100 education and edtech companies, products, leaders, and educators.
 Today, we're excited to share some big news.
-The awards will return soon and the BE Podcast Network is the new home of the awards program!What this means for you: the same great awards program...
+The awards will return soon and the BE Podcast Network is the new home of the awards program!What this means for you: the same great awards...